MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Try_Catch_Finally.md

 If you specify an error class and one of its derived classes, place the `Catch` block for the derived class before the `Catch` block for the general class.

+### Using Traps in a Try Catch

+When a terminating error occurs in a `Try` block with a `Trap` defined within the `Try` block, even if there is a matching `Catch` block, the `Trap` statement takes control.

+If a `Trap` exists at a higher block than the `Try`, and there is no matching `Catch` block within the current scope, the `Trap` will take control, even if any parent scope has a matching `Catch` block.

 ### ACCESSING EXCEPTION INFORMATION

 Within a `Catch` block, the current error can be accessed using `$_`, which